lefayjey/BloodHoundAnalyzer/README.md

 ```
 ## Usage

-Run the script with one or more of the options as detailed below.
-Make sure to have the necessary permissions to execute Docker or run neo4j.
+Run the script with one or more of the modules as detailed below.
+Make sure to have the necessary permissions to execute Docker or run Neo4j.

 ```bash
 chmod +x ./BloodHoundAnalyzer.sh